Bacalar Lagoon Mexico: The Complete Travel Guide

 Further south at about 20 minutes drive, you will find Xcalak is another piece of paradise for divers, but if you just want to enjoy the beach, just change the destination.

-XTC dive center offers great tours and they also have a couple of apartments to rent.
+XTC dive center offers great tours, and they also have a couple of apartments to rent.

-Protect your personal belonging from pickpocketers!
+Protect your personal belongings from pickpockets!

 14. Take a day trip to Chetumal

-The archeological site makes a great day trip from Bacalar and you can combine the visit with a relaxing stay in one of the beach clubs nearby.
+The archeological site makes a great day trip from Bacalar, and you can combine the visit with a relaxing stay in one of the beach clubs nearby.

 I went to Villa Marcela.
-There you can purchase a day pass if you want to use the pool, or just have a meal and take a swim in the ocean.
+There, you can purchase a day pass if you want to use the pool or just have a meal and take a swim in the ocean.
 Or just chill and enjoy the views.

 Discover Cars Mexico Review

-Things to Do in the Laguna Bacalar Mexico: Bacalar Beaches (Balnearios)
+Things to Do in the Laguna Bacalar, Mexico: Bacalar Beaches (balnearios)

 In Bacalar, there are no beaches, actually.
 You have access to the water mainly from wooden platforms that have been built to facilitate access to the lagoon.